Adventures in Machine Learning

 df = DataFrame(product_id=product_id, product_name=product_name, price=price)

 This will create a DataFrame with three columns – product_id, product_name, and price.
-Note that we’ve used the `
+Note that we’ve used the using DataFrames statement to load the DataFrames package.

 DataFrame Creation

 Now that we have our dataset in a DataFrame, we can export it to a CSV file.
-We’ll use the built-in `CSV.write()` function to create the file.
+We’ll use the built-in CSV.write() function to create the file.

 Here’s how you can create the export_df file: